Create a virtual network

 For this tutorial, we create one security rule group to allow incoming traffic

-.
+on port 22.
 This lets us SSH into a virtual machine within the network.

 -